strawberry-graphql/strawberry/docs/editors/vscode.md

 Strawberry comes with support for both MyPy and Pylance, Microsoft's own language server for Python.

-This guide will illustrate how to configure Visual Studio Code and Pylance to work with Strawberry.
+This guide will explain how to configure Visual Studio Code and Pylance to work with Strawberry.

 ## Install Pylance